 Building a pergola to house a seating area is a great way to create the illusion of a bigger and brighter space.
 The eye is drawn up, and lots of light is welcomed in, yet your outdoor area will feel cosy and contained to boot.
 Perfect for dinner, or even just cocktail hour.

 Whether yours is to be the perfect spot for lounging, eating al fresco, entertaining, or all three, be creative to ensure your set up is stunning.
-Consider if you want yours under shelter or completely al fresco, both are inviting looks, it simply depends on your preferences.
+Consider if you want yours under shelter or completely out in the open as both are inviting looks, it simply depends on your preferences.

-23. Define your garden dining area with colours and planting
+25. Define your garden dining area with colors and planting

 A seating area makes every garden space sing, and it's an opportunity to create the ultimate spot for relaxation.
 From sun loungers, to day beds, even on a small balcony or patio, you'll be able to squeeze in a solo hammock or hanging seat, and it will make all the difference.
 How to get the best out of it?
 Arrange the furniture as if it were indoors – so chairs grouped around a garden coffee table, a sun lounger next to a side table... and so on.
 It will look better designed, be more inviting and so much more comfortable to use.

-There is no better way to create atmosphere and ambiance in a garden than by choosing low-level lighting.
-These gorgeous spherical LED globe lights add interest by day and light up by night, proving they can be both stylish and functional in every type of outdoor setting.
+There is no better garden inspiration than when complete with atmosphere.
+Create ambiance in a garden by choosing low-level lighting like these gorgeous spherical LED globe lights which add interest by day and also light up by night, proving they can be both stylish and functional in every type of outdoor setting.

 A corner sofa can make the best use of space, especially if you have a big family, and it needn't be expensive if you DIY your own with wooden pallets like above for a charismatic, yet rustic finish.
 This is one cheap garden idea that boasts a cosy and stylish result with the simple addition of mix-matched cushions and throws.

 These deckchairs tick all the boxes.
-Nautical, in a cool way, and the reason that they look so good – despite the lack of sand and an inflatable beach ball – in this garden setting, is because the colours perfectly coordinate with the exterior house paint and window shutter colour.
+Nautical, in a cool way, and the reason that they look so good – despite the lack of sand and an inflatable beach ball – in this garden setting, is because the colors perfectly coordinate with the exterior house paint and window shutter color.

-Hanging around in a hanging chair is the ultimate treat on a summer's (or any) day.
+Hanging around in a hanging chair is the ultimate treat on any day.
 These work so well in courtyard gardens, helping to add a little modern character to minimal surroundings.
 Add your own style and a touch of comfort with accessories, cushions and more, whether you want to go all in with pattern, or keep it light and neutral as seen above in this hanging teardrop hanging chair from Cox & Cox, you can create the ultimate nook.

-Not all garden ideas have to be labour-intensive or expensive.
-You can add softness, colour and design interest with printed cushions and a tablecloth.
-The colourful soft furnishings used in this garden idea are made with fabrics from Vanessa Arbuthnott.
+Not all beautiful garden ideas have to be labor-intensive or expensive.
+You can add softness, color and design interest with printed cushions and a tablecloth.
+The colorful soft furnishings used in this garden idea are made with fabrics from Vanessa Arbuthnott.